 “If he did it, if she did it, if they implemented the death penalty, it wouldn’t hurt my feelings,” Jason’s father, Jason Paul Robin Sr., told KHOU.
 “I love my son, but he took away somnething I never got a chance to love.”

 Here’s an interesting tidbit: both of Jazmine’s parents had open investigations with CPS when Jazmine was born.
-According to court documents, law enforcement received an anonymous report on or around March 4, 2018 stating that Jazmine’s older brother, Hayden, was seen with bruising on his stomach, legs, arms, and buttocks, and that the children’s maternal aunt saw their father hitting and possibly even kicking Hayden.
-Hayden was not seen by police or Child Protective Services until after his little sister’s death, because the family had moved and could not be located.
+According to court documents, law enforcement received an anonymous report on or around March 4, 2018 stating that Jazmine’s older brother, H.R., was seen with bruising on his stomach, legs, arms, and buttocks, and that the children’s maternal aunt saw their father hitting and possibly even kicking H.R.
+The boy was not seen by police or Child Protective Services until after his little sister’s death, because the family had moved and could not be located.
 Jason and Kat later explained to police that they had moved in with friends out of town.

 Jason’s step-mother, Myka Robin, told KHOU that when she and her husband, Jason Sr., saw a photo of Jazmine on Facebook with two black eyes and a swollen head, they tried to call Jason and Kat, but neither would answer the phone.
 At this point, knowing something was wrong, they reported the alleged abuse, but CPS did not act fast enough to prevent this sweet little girl’s wholly unnecessary death.